pieterjanv/ansible-local-facts/README.md

       eagerly_evaluated: "{{ local.some_key }}"
   # will default to a dictionary with only the `changed` and `failed` keys
   register: nested_output

+# Calls to boilerplated roles can minimize overhead using the `tasks_from`
+# parameter.
+- name: Include a boilerplated role pieterjanv.localscope.include_role:
+    name: roles/my_role
+    tasks_from: tasks

 - name: Use the locally scoped facts knowing they have not been overwritten
   debug: